 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.

-Galatians 6:9
+Galatians 6:9 (NIV)

 Commit this day to go after God and His will with focus and passion!